rogervinas/tests-everywhere/java/README.md

   // - Execute the method we want to test app.printHello();

-  // 2.4 Verify HelloConsole mock has received one time
+  // 2.4 Verify HelloConsole mock print() method
-  // a call to print() with "Hello Test!" verify(console).print(messageText);
+  // has been called once with "Hello Test!" verify(console).print(messageText);
 }
 ```